Vedant2812/Vedant_University_Planner/specs/adrs/backend.md

 ## Database Data Structure
-**Fully implemented using .json files stored in browser's localStorage before testing any alternatives** per Allison's guidance.
+**Fully implemented using .json files stored in browser's localStorage before testing any alternatives**

 Here's what we are **Deciding** to keep track of for our app.